 All confirmed SUSARs will be reported to the Chair of the DMC and to relevant regulatory authorities, ethics committees, and investigators in an expedited manner in accordance with regulatory requirements.

-Recording other Adverse Events
+Recording safety information and other Adverse Events

 In addition to recording Suspected Serious Adverse Reactions (see section 4.1), information will be collected on all deaths and efforts will be made to ascertain the underlying cause.
+The occurrence of a range of safety outcomes will be collected on the follow-up form (see sections 2.7 and 3.1.3).
+These include information on need for any ventilation (and duration of invasive mechanical ventilation), acute kidney injury and renal replacement therapy, thrombosis, bleeding, new major cardiac arrhythmias, secondary infections, acute liver injury, seizures, and metabolic complications (ketoacidosis, hyperglycaemic hyperosmolar state, hyperglycaemia requiring new use of insulin, severe hypoglycaemia).

 Other serious or non-serious adverse events will not be recorded unless specified in section 2.7.
 It is anticipated that for some substudies, more detailed information on adverse events (e.g. through linkage to medical databases) or on other effects of the treatment (e.g. laboratory or radiological features) will be recorded and analysed but this is not a requirement of the core protocol.

 Role of the Data Monitoring Committee (DMC)